PierreMauger/Slime_Breakthrough/README.md

 # Slime Breakthrough

-Welcome to the Slime Breakthrough demo, a small puzzle game where your goal is to get your crown back from a castle guarded by really basic parkour.\
+Welcome to the Slime Breakthrough demo, a small puzzle game where your goal is to get your crown back from a castle guarded by really basic hazards.\
 This game is provided as an example project on how to use LushEngine v1.
 All the resources are included, as well as a build of the game.\
 Please note that the game is running on an outdated version of the engine.
 Bugs are to be expected.